dsferreira54/SummerFIM/README.md

 # SummerFIM
 SummerFIM is a simple File Integrity Monitor (FIM) coded in Python.
+Basically, this program works from checksum comparison.